civican/legisinfo/42-1/bills/C-97/bill_text.md

   **(1)** Paragraph 168(1)(c) of the Act is replaced by the following:

-    in the case of a registered charity, registered Canadian amateur athletic association **or registered journalism organization**, fails to file an information return as and when required under this Act or a regulation;
+    in the case of a registered charity, registered Canadian amateur athletic association or registered journalism organization, fails to file an information return as and when required under this Act or a regulation;

   **(2)** Paragraph 168(1)(f) of the Act is replaced by the following:

-    in the case of a registered Canadian amateur athletic association **or registered journalism organization**, accepts a gift the granting of which was expressly or implicitly conditional on the association **or organization** making a gift to another person, club, society, association or **organization**.
+    in the case of a registered Canadian amateur athletic association or registered journalism organization, accepts a gift the granting of which was expressly or implicitly conditional on the association or organization making a gift to another person, club, society, association or organization.

   **(3)** The portion of subsection 168(2) of the Act before paragraph (b) is replaced by the following:

-    **(2)** **If** the Minister gives notice under subsection (1) to a registered charity, to a registered Canadian amateur athletic association **or to a registered journalism organization**,
+    **(2)** If the Minister gives notice under subsection (1) to a registered charity, to a registered Canadian amateur athletic association or to a registered journalism organization,

-      if **it** has applied to the Minister in writing for the revocation of its registration, the Minister shall, forthwith after the mailing of the notice, publish a copy of the notice in the `Canada Gazette`, **and on that publication of a copy of the notice, the registration is revoked**; and
+      if it has applied to the Minister in writing for the revocation of its registration, the Minister shall, forthwith after the mailing of the notice, publish a copy of the notice in the `Canada Gazette`, and on that publication of a copy of the notice, the registration is revoked; and

   **(4)** The portion of subsection 168(2) of the English version of the Act after paragraph (a) is replaced by the following:

-    in any other case, the Minister may, after the expiration of 30 days from the day of mailing of the notice, or after the expiration of such extended period from the day of mailing of the notice as the Federal Court of Appeal or a judge of that Court, on application made at any time before the determination of any appeal pursuant to subsection 172(3) from the giving of the notice, may fix or allow, publish a copy of the notice in the `Canada Gazette`, **and on that publication of a copy of the notice, the registration is revoked**.
+    in any other case, the Minister may, after the expiration of 30 days from the day of mailing of the notice, or after the expiration of such extended period from the day of mailing of the notice as the Federal Court of Appeal or a judge of that Court, on application made at any time before the determination of any appeal pursuant to subsection 172(3) from the giving of the notice, may fix or allow, publish a copy of the notice in the `Canada Gazette`, and on that publication of a copy of the notice, the registration is revoked.

   **(5)** Paragraph 168(4)(c) of the Act is replaced by the following:

-    in the case of a person described in any of subparagraphs (a)(i) to (v) **and paragraph (b.1)** of the definition qualified donee in subsection 149.1(1), that is or was registered by the Minister as a qualified donee or is an applicant for such registration, it objects to a notice under any of subsections (1) and 149.1(4.3) and (22).
+    in the case of a person described in any of subparagraphs (a)(i) to (v) and paragraph (b.1) of the definition qualified donee in subsection 149.1(1), that is or was registered by the Minister as a qualified donee or is an applicant for such registration, it objects to a notice under any of subsections (1) and 149.1(4.3) and (22).

   **(6)** Subsections (1) to (5) come into force on January 1, 2020.